passagemath/passagemath-pkg-lefschetz-family/README.md

 ## Description
 This Sage package provides a means of efficiently computing periods of complex projective hypersurfaces with certified rigorous precision bounds.
+It implements the methods described in [Coming soon]().
 Here is a runtime benchmark for various examples:
 | Variety (generic) 	| Time (on 4 M1 cores) 	|
 |-------------------	|----------------------	|
 | Elliptic curve    	| 7 seconds            	|